mnespor/perds/README.md

 Haply this is the immutable collections library you need.
 Work with frozen arrays and objects in a way that is fast and memory-efficient.
 Powered by and named for Immutable.js's _per_sistent _d_ata _s_tructures.

+## Warning

 This is pre-release software.
+The functionality is not complete.
 The API is not yet frozen.

 ## Why do I need this?